 In this article we’re going to cover the basics of why oversize golf grips improve your game.
 We’re going over what oversize golf grips benefits are, and how they can boost your consistency.

 With oversize golf grips compared to standard ones, you will benefit from the locking of your wrist to prevent pulling the ball.
 This will result in increased control and consistency in your game.
 Other added benefits are increased comfort, because grip pressure can be lowered and thus increased comfort for players struggling with arthritis.

-Let’s get on with the article!
+Let’s get into the details in the article!

 Oversized Golf Grips Main Benefits